-Different cultural backgrounds affect communications everywhere, such as in classrooms, in boardrooms, in government agencies and across management levels of a single corporation, to name but a few.
+Different cultural backgrounds affect communications everywhere, such as in classrooms, in government agencies and across management levels of an educational system, to name but a few.
 Bridging the communication differences between different cultures (or sub-cultures) is CCCS’ specialty.
 We work with our clients to develop inclusive, tailor-made approaches suitable to the needs of every context, always mindful of the needs and aspirations of every culture involved – and the overarching need to demonstrate RESPECT for each culture.
-On this page, we highlight some of the diversity and cultural awareness services we offer.
+On this page, we highlight the restorative justice and racial/ethnic equity services we offer.

 For companies wanting to expand into new markets, CCCS offers cultural orientation and awareness services that help companies to examine important aspects of the social, political, and cultural contexts of the target country.
 Similarly, for multinational partnerships and collaborations, CCCS cultural orientation and awareness services include creating country profiles and briefing papers, contextualizing important trends for economic development projects.
 We also offer specialized cultural brokering services, including cross-cultural communication workshops: (e.g., “Working with Clients across Cultural Divides”) and diversity seminars (e.g., “Appreciating Internal Cultural and Ethnic Diversity”).
 CCCS also provides the following services for multinational partnerships and collaborations: